 10 year anniversary

 In 1999 the ANSD marked its 10th year.
 At the Conference, celebrating the tenth anniversary of the Network, held at Morpeth, NSW in May 1999, the national President,Canon John W Stewart reflected on the first ten years.
 Here are his reflections, beautifully illustrated.

 30 year anniversary

-In 2019 the ANSD marks its 30th year.
-This year the long desired development of a journal has been launched marking a new era in the life of Australian Spiritual Direction.
+In 2019 the ANSD marked its 30th year.
+A long desired journal was launched marking a new era in the life of Australian Spiritual Direction.
 It is entitled Coolamon to reflect the carrying capacity and ministry in which we engage.

 To celebrate the 30th anniversary, the ANSD has also initiated Life Memberships.

 At the Annual Conference in Melbourne in September 2019, five initial Life Memberships were conferred, to Rev. Philip Carter, Rev. Vicky Cullen, Sr Linda Mary CSC, The Very Rev. Susanna Pain, and Rev. John Stewart.

 The Network has remained ecumenical and open to both directors and supporters.
 Incorporation of ANSD was achieved in 2006 with a constitution and executive roles for President, Secretary, Treasurer and Regional Representatives.
 ANSD works in collaboration with the Australian Ecumenical Council for Spiritual Direction, which formed officially in 2006 and on which ANSD has a representative who serves a four year term.
 Newsletters continue to be produced each season, with input from State and regional members.

 There is no way to number the difference the Network has made to ‘countless’ people in formation programs, intentional ministry conversations, retreats and the ministry of the casual word or action.